GmBodhi/shandler/README.md

 ## Buttons
 **THIS IS NOT YET RELEASED**

 With Discord's newest update, we are abble to add buttons to our slash commands!
+[Find our example here!](https://github.com/GmBodhi/shandler-buttons)

 ![Slash Commands](https://i.imgur.com/cI6iQGa.png)

 <details>
-<summary>Documentation (In Development)</summary>
+<summary>Button Documentation</summary>
 <br>

 ### Overview